 “The IMF was strong-armed into lending to Greece at massive scale in 2010,” Brett House, a former IMF staffer who is now chief economist at Alignvest Investment Management, told Quartz.
 “The board overrode the IMF’s own rules against lending into unsustainable situations and, in a terrible governance move, rewrote the IMF’s policies in the midst of its lending decision to make the loan to Greece possible.”

-The IMF wants to “escape from the cloud of perception that it has been captured by Europe.”
 Then-IMF director Dominique Strauss-Kahn recently wrote that he felt the IMF had no choice but to join the EU to rescue Greece the first time, when a weakened global financial system faced broader exposure to the country’s economic troubles.
 But even he expressed regret for misdiagnosing the problem and now urges Greece’s creditors to adopt a policy of debt relief.

 Can the IMF stick to its principles this time around?
 The odds may be better, in part thanks to divisions in Europe.
 The ECB and the European Commission wrote their own reports today expressing concerns that Greece’s debt is still not sustainable, concluding that debt relief will be necessary.